 Others who don't react like that argue that he would've saved thousands of lives if he'd killed his genocidal brother when they first fought 100 years ago.
 (And a third point of view is that if he did give up pacifism, he'd be on his brother's side, fighting to save his people from the humans unknowingly killing them for energy.)

 In the Jaya Arc of One Piece, Bellamy mocks Luffy's belief and ultimately decides to beat him and Zoro, but Luffy told him not to fight and they were beaten up.
-When they next confront Bellamy, he mocks Luffy for being weak and cowardly.
+When they next confront Bellamy after, he mocks Luffy for being weak and cowardly.
+However, this time around Bellamy's made the mistake of stealing from and beating up one of Luffy's friends.
 The result: Luffy defeated him with one punch.

 Which is an echo of what Red-Haired Shanks (Luffy's idol) did in the very first chapter (which is probably where Luffy got the attitude from).
 Shanks allows himself to be humiliated in front of his friends and his men by a lowly bandit chief rather than start a fight, only to come back to kick major butt as soon as the bandits actually start threatening his friends.

 And just as a heads up, Shanks is one of the most powerful people in the world.
 His mere presence can knock out hardened pirates.

 This is the defining trait of Usopp: He will spend much of a conflict trying to run away, but he will invariably regain his bearings and wallop the enemy he feels he's most suited to fight.
 That being said, when he DOES fight, he still has a "coward" motif to his style, using hit-and-run tactics and keeping his distance with long-range attacks.
 This reaches its peak when he fights ghost-girl Perona, as when Usopp figures out her powers, he instantly turns the tables and leaves her foaming at the mouth from terror over him.